 How are members chosen?

 Members of the Equality Council volunteer, and if there are more than two volunteers there is a class vote.
+A democratic process occurs in KS2 classes to select one member per class.
 Members in Year 5 remain on the Council when they move into year 6 to act as role models to new members.
 Two further council members are voted on in Year 6.
-A Chair, vice chair and secretary are voted in each year within the council.
+A Chair, Vice Chair, Treasurer and Secretary are voted in each year within the council.
+As this year there are extra Year 6 members, it was decided to add Vice Secretary and Vice Treasurer.

 What is the purpose of the Equality Council?

-The Equality Council helps to encourage everyone to appreciate our similarities and differences.
+The Equality Council helps to encourage everyone to appreciate our similarities and differences and to stand up against discrimination of any kind.
 Members will step in if there are any problems, with support from other members of the Council and staff.

-The Council also organizes and take part in events to support anti-racism and to prevent possible ‘hate’ incidents against a range of groups such as those with disabilities, religion, heritage, homophobia or gender discrimination.
+The Council also organizes and take part in events to raise awareness of equality or against discrimination and to prevent possible ‘hate’ incidents against a range of groups such as those with disabilities, religion, heritage, homophobia or gender discrimination.
+The Equality Council uphold the values of the Equality Act 2010.

 What events have the Equality Council been involved in?

 The Council consider any ‘hate’ incidents that have happened in school or incidents of ignorance that lead to problems and discuss what they can do to help avoid these in future.
-This year the council chose to write a letter to a pupil who had used racist language.
+The council have previously chosen to write a letter to a pupil who had used racist language.

 The badge

-The colour of the badge of the Equality Council is red ... linked to the "Show Racism The Red Card" campaign.
+The colour of the badge of the Equality Council is red, originally linked to the "Show Racism The Red Card" campaign.
+The Equality Council, however, stands against all forms of discrimination.

 Members (not in any particular order)